canonical/kafka-k8s-operator/docs/tutorial/t-deploy.md

 Providing you the `username` and `password` of the Kafka cluster admin user.

-> **IMPORTANT** Note that when no other application is related to Kafka, the cluster is secured-by-default and external listeners (binded to port 9092) are disabled, thus preventing any external incoming connection.
+> **IMPORTANT** Note that when no other application is related to Kafka, the cluster is secured-by-default and external listeners (bound to port 9092) are disabled, thus preventing any external incoming connection.

 Nevertheless, it is still possible to run a command from within the Kafka cluster.
 To do so, log in into one of the Kafka container in one of the units